The Math & Movement Training Manual

 - Extensions of the Math & Movement program

-The training manual is geared toward math educators in the early grades.
+The training manual focuses on math educators in the early grades.

 Author: Suzy Koontz